xiaojiangjiang100/mqtt-broker/README.md

-# Free and High Performance MQTT Broker
+# MQTT Broker by golang

 ## About

-Golang MQTT Broker, Version 3.1.1, and Compatible for [eclipse paho client](https://github.com/eclipse?utf8=✓&q=mqtt&type=&language=) and mosquitto-client
+Golang MQTT Broker, Version 3.1.1

 ## RUNNING